Safeguarding children and young people globally

-- All who work for and engage with us are skilled, confident, and well supported in understanding and meeting their responsibilities to safeguard children and young people from violence and to engage positively with children and young people in ways that enhance the achievement of our Purpose;
+- All who work for and engage with us are skilled, confident and well supported in understanding and meeting their responsibilities to safeguard children and young people from violence and to engage positively with children and young people in ways that enhance the achievement of our purpose.

-- Children and young people we work with are aware of our responsibilities to prevent and respond to any harm against them arising from actions and behaviors of our staff, volunteers, board members, sponsors, donors, partners, visitors, and other associates, as well as the routes for reporting such incidents.
+- Children and young people we work with are aware of our responsibilities to prevent and respond to any harm against them arising from actions and behaviors of our staff, volunteers, board members, sponsors, donors, partners, visitors and other associates, as well as the routes for reporting such incidents.

 “Associate” refers to a range of contracted paid and non-paid individuals who have committed to work with or support Plan International USA.
-It includes, among others, board members, volunteers, interns, sponsors, researchers, donors, consultants and contractors, staff, visitors, and partners.
+It includes, among others, board members, volunteers, interns, sponsors, researchers, donors, consultants and contractors, staff, visitors and partners.

-“Direct beneficiaries” are the people who are the target of and who we know will be immediately affected by one or more project outputs, irrespective of whether these are delivered directly by Plan International or by partners or organizations who are acting on behalf of Plan International.
+are the people who are the target of and who we know will be immediately affected by one or more project outputs, irrespective of whether these are delivered directly by Plan International or by partners or organizations who are acting on behalf of Plan International.

-- Direct beneficiaries are individuals who receive materials, equipment, or interventions such as training, awareness raising, mentoring or other personal support.
+- Direct beneficiaries are individuals who receive materials, equipment or interventions such as training, awareness raising, mentoring or other personal support.

 - Direct beneficiaries may be a single member of a household (for example, a mother participating in training on nutrition); or it may be all members in the household (for example, distribution of hygiene kits or malaria nets that the whole family use).

-“Harm” is any detrimental effect on a child’s or young person’s physical, psychological, or emotional wellbeing.
-Harm may be caused by abuse or exploitation whether intended or unintended
+“Harm” is any detrimental effect on a child’s or young person’s physical, psychological or emotional wellbeing.
+Harm may be caused by abuse or exploitation whether intended or unintended.

 “Manager” refers to a staff member who has responsibility for line managing or supervising the work of staff or associates.